phenomnomnominal/betterer/website/docs/test-definition-file.md

 ## Constant export

-You can also expose specific named exports:
+You can also expose tests as specific named exports:

 <!-- prettier-ignore -->
 <Tabs